ohmpi/ohmpi/doc/source/source_rst/hardware/hw_pwr.rst

 needs to be plugged in to one USB port of the Raspberry Pi.

 .. figure:: ../../img/mb.2024.x.x/power_cabling_dps.png
-   :caption: Wiring of the DPH5005
+   :alt: Wiring of the DPH5005
    :figclass: align-center

+    Wiring of the DPH5005

 Then, the config file needs to be adapted accordingly, and the default output voltage can also be specified.